jupyterlab/jupyter-ai/docs/source/users/index.md

 ## The chat interface

 The easiest way to get started with Jupyter AI is to use the chat interface.
-The chat interface uses OpenAI's gpt-3.5-turbo model, the same model used by default in the ChatGPT web interface.
-To get started, you will need to set up an OpenAI account, obtain an API key, set the `OPENAI_API_KEY` environment variable to contain your key, and then start JupyterLab.

 :::{attention}
 :name: open-ai-privacy-cost